kumar833ankit/kumar833ankit/README.md

 - 👀 I’m interested in new tech.
 - 🌱 I’m currently learning by Doing
 - 💞️ I’m looking to collaborate
-- 📫 Reach me via Gmail captioned or stated somewhere here .
+- 📫 Reach me via Gmail captioned or stated somewhere .

 <!---
 kumar833ankit/Ankitkumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.